-- Babies and children 6 weeks to 5 years of age: This vaccine is usually given as 4 separate shots over several months.
+- Children younger than 6 years of age: This vaccine is usually given as 3 or 4 separate shots over several months.
 Your child's doctor will tell you how many shots are needed and when to come back for the next one.

-- Adults 50 years of age and older: This vaccine is given as a single dose.
+- Adults older than 18 years of age: This vaccine is given as a single dose.

 - It is very important for your child to receive all of the shots for the vaccine.

-- This vaccine must be given on a fixed schedule.
+- Missed dose: This vaccine must be given on a fixed schedule.
 If your child misses a dose, call your child's doctor for another appointment.